Tuesday, August 9, 2016

 Ultimately Mayor Neal did direct the members of his Administration to work with the Council and the School Committee to develop a funding schedule for repairing the roofs.
 However, a comprehensive plan for school maintenance and construction would not be developed until many years later.

-In the wake of his confrontation with Neal, however, Mitch was discouraged.
+In the wake of his confrontation with Neal, however, Mitch felt discouraged.
 As far as Ogulewicz was concerned, all he had done was try to address a safety issue brought to his attention by the parents of Springfield school children, a danger which was then later confirmed by the city’s Building Commissioner.
-If he wasn’t supposed to serve the citizens of Springfield when they came to him with their legitimate concerns, then who or what was he supposed to be serving?
+If he wasn’t supposed to respond to the citizens of Springfield when they came to him with their legitimate concerns, then who or what was he supposed to be serving?

 Those who expected his servitude would soon make their presence known.